ninianne98/CarrotCakeCMS-MVC/README.md

 	There may be some warnings, you can ignore them

-1. The SQL Server database should be running and an empty database matching the one specified in the connection string.
+1. SQL Server should be running with an empty database matching the one specified in the connection string.
 If you are running the code a second or later time, it will auto update if there are schema changes (see dbo note above).
-Do not share a database between the MVC and WebForms editions.
+Do not share a database between the Core, MVC 5, and WebForms editions.

 1. if the database is empty or has pending database changes, you will be greeted with a maintenance screen, follow the link provided.